rhondusmithwick/CellSociety/Design.md

 ### Group Practices
 * Clashing of coding styles
 	* Should we have a Constants class?
-  	* Dependa on whether many clases will need to access these constants, how many constants we will have
+	  	* Depends on whether many classes will need to access these constants, how many constants we will have
 	    * Group decided no for now, but open to changing in future
   * Standard coding styles
 	  	* camelCase
 	    * everything private until needed by another class
 * GitHub standards
 	* Major changes to another group member's code must be approved by that group member
-  	* If clash, third group member mediates.
+  	- If clash, third group member mediates.
   * Small refactoring approval is not required, but is nice.
   * Big edits should happen in individual branches; small refactoring may be done directly on master.
 * Packages
 	* Cell: Contains Cell, Cell Subclasses, CellManager
   * Main: Contains CellSociety, Main
-  * GUI: User Interface and Options Class
+  * GUI: User Interface and GUI Class
   * Simulation: Contains Simulation, Simulation subclasses, XML Parser?
   * Config: Resources class, Constants class if needed